 In a Continuing Disclosure Agreement entered into between the Authority and the City, each has made the following respective agreements for the benefit of the holders and beneficial owners of the Bonds.
 The City and the Authority are required to observe the agreement for so long as the City remains obligated to advance funds to pay the Bonds.
-Under the agreement, the City will be obligated to provide certain updated financial information and operating data annually, and the Authority and the City will be obligated to provide timely notice of specified events, to Municipal Securities Rulemaking Board (the "MSRB").
+Under the agreement, the Authority and the City will be obligated to provide certain updated financial information and operating data annually, and the Authority and the City will be obligated to provide timely notice of specified events, to Municipal Securities Rulemaking Board (the "MSRB").

 ANNUAL REPORTS . . .
-The Authority, acting on behalf of itself and on behalf of the City, will provide certain updated financial information and operating data to the MSRB annually.
+The Authority and the City will provide certain updated financial information and operating data to the MSRB annually.
 The information to be updated includes all quantitative financial information and operating data with respect to the City of the general type included in Appendix B to this Official Statement and the City's audited financial statements, when and if available.
-The City will provide such information to the Authority within six months after the end of each fiscal year, and the Authority will file such information with the MSRB through its Electronic Municipal Market ("EMMA") system within six months after the end of the City's fiscal year, beginning with the fiscal year ending in 2013.
-In addition, the Authority will file its audited financial statements with the MSRB through its EMMA system within six months after the end of the Authority's fiscal year, beginning with the fiscal year ending in 2013.

-The financial information and operating data to be provided may be set forth in full in one or more documents or may be included by specific reference to any document available to the public on the MSRB's Internet Web site or filed with the United States Securities and Exchange Commission (the "SEC"), as permitted by the Rule.
-The updated information will include audited financial statements, if the Authority and/or the City commission an audit and it is completed by the required time.
-If audited financial statements are not available by the required time, the Authority will provide, or cause the City to provide, unaudited financial statements within the required time and will provide, or cause the City to provide, audited financial statements when and if such audited financial statements become available.
+The City will file such financial information and operating data with the MSRB through its Electronic Municipal Market ("EMMA") within six months after the end of each fiscal year, beginning with the fiscal year ending in 2023.
+In addition, the City will file its audited financial statements, when and if available, with the MSRB through its EMMA system within twelve months after the end of its fiscal year, beginning with the fiscal year ending in 2023.
+If the audit of the City's financial statements is not complete within twelve months after any such fiscal year end, then the City shall file unaudited financial statements within such twelve month period and audited financial statements for the applicable fiscal year, when and if the audit report on such statements becomes available.
+The Authority will file its audited financial statements, when and if available, within six months after the end of its fiscal year, beginning with the fiscal year ending in 2023.
+If audited financial statements are not available by the required time, the Authority will provide unaudited financial statements within the required time and audited financial statements when and if such audited financial statements become available.
 Any such financial statements will be prepared in accordance with generally accepted accounting principles in effect at the time or that the Authority or the City may be required to employ from time to time pursuant to State law or regulation.